Khushboo0820/XPagination/README.md

 <b>Code Overview:</b><br />

 1.State Management:<br />
-&nbsp;•data: Stores the fetched employee data.<br />
+&nbsp;&nbsp;•data: Stores the fetched employee data.<br />
-&nbsp;•currentPage: Tracks the current page number.<br />
+&nbsp;&nbsp;•currentPage: Tracks the current page number.<br />
-&nbsp;•rowsPerPage: Defines the number of rows to show per page (10 in this case).<br />
+&nbsp;&nbsp;•rowsPerPage: Defines the number of rows to show per page (10 in this case).<br />
-&nbsp;•error: Stores any errors that occur during the API request.<br />
+&nbsp;&nbsp;•error: Stores any errors that occur during the API request.<br />

 2.API Data Fetching:<br />
-&nbsp;•Uses the fetch function inside a useEffect to load employee data from a remote URL.<br />
+&nbsp;&nbsp;•Uses the fetch function inside a useEffect to load employee data from a remote URL.<br />
-&nbsp;•An error handling mechanism is in place that alerts the user if the data fails to load.<br />
+&nbsp;&nbsp;•An error handling mechanism is in place that alerts the user if the data fails to load.<br />

 3.Pagination Logic:<br />
-&nbsp;•currentData calculates which employees to display on the current page.<br />
+&nbsp;&nbsp;•currentData calculates which employees to display on the current page.<br />
-&nbsp;•The total number of pages is calculated by dividing the total data length by rows per page.<br />
+&nbsp;&nbsp;•The total number of pages is calculated by dividing the total data length by rows per page.<br />
-&nbsp;•The "Next" and "Previous" buttons adjust the current page while ensuring it stays within valid limits.<br />
+&nbsp;&nbsp;•The "Next" and "Previous" buttons adjust the current page while ensuring it stays within valid limits.<br />

 4. Dynamic Table Row Numbering:<br />
 &nbsp;•The first column displays the row number, which dynamically adjusts based on the current page.<br />